DiegoSalado/TripAdvisorScraper/README.md

 - Generate deliverables for the data engineering team: python scripts, and csv files.

-[*Notebook*](https://github.com/DiegoSalado/Data_Analist_Challenge/tree/main/Notebooks) directory contains two files, one that do web scraping and obtain the data saved in the [*Data*](https://github.com/DiegoSalado/Data_Analist_Challenge/tree/main/Data) directory.
+[*Notebook*](https://github.com/DiegoSalado/Data_Analist_Challenge/tree/main/Notebooks) directory contains two files, one do web scraping and obtain the data saved in the [*Data*](https://github.com/DiegoSalado/Data_Analist_Challenge/tree/main/Data) directory.
 The second file is a analysis of this data to generate a new variable.